sindrevatnehol/sonarNetCDFconverter/README.md

 # sonarNetCDFconverter

-Tools for converting sonar data into the ICES netcdf format
+Tools for read and converting acoustic data into the ICES netcdf format